sudosree/system-design-study/Caching.md

 - storage system returns the data to the cache
 - data is written to the cache and then it is returned to the application
 - Pros -
-	- application only needs to communicate with cache
+	- application only needs to communicate with cache, simplifying the application code
 	- useful for read heavy system
 - Cons -
 	- cache and storage system should have same data model
 	- system can not tolerate cache failures as request first goes to cache
-	- data consistency issue -> can be solved using TTL or some write strategies
+	- data consistency issue -> can be solved using TTL or with some write strategies

 ### Cache writing strategies